VLTP: Vision-Language Guided Token Pruning for Task-Oriented Segmentation: Related Works

 \subsection{Token Pruning}

 Token pruning has been shown to be an effective mechanism for accelerating ViT~\cite{kong2022spvit,liu2024revisiting,mahmud2024papr,rao2021dynamicvit}.
 The key idea behind token pruning is the sparsification of image tokens.
 Since ViT’s attention computation latency and memory requirements are quadratic to the sequence length of the image tokens~\cite{katharopoulos2020transformers}, reducing the number of tokens involved in computation has proven to be an effective method for accelerating ViT.
 Existing ViT token pruning techniques have been successful in image classification~\cite{yin2022vit,pan2021ia} and traditional image segmentation tasks~\cite{tang2023dynamic,liu2024revisiting,lu2023content}, but they are difficult to apply in TOS tasks.
-Previous ViT token pruning methods rely on estimating the semantic class of tokens and either dropping easily predictable tokens or merging tokens that share the same semantic class.
-However, as shown in~\cref{fig:motivation}(c), which illustrates the challenge in TOS tasks, the label of pixel changes with the task.
+As depicted in~\cref{fig:motivation}(c), which highlights the complexity in TOS tasks, the label assigned to a pixel varies depending on the task.
 That is, the importance of pixels is ambiguous without extra information.
-Therefore, a new pruning mechanism is needed that considers both image visual information and task-based reasoning, enabling the acceleration of the ViT while ensuring the model generates high-quality masks.
+Therefore, a new pruning mechanism is needed.